mazwat/mazwat.github.io/uml-lm.md

 ![Airline Check in](images/state-check-in.svg)
 *fig.12 - The main symbols in a State Diagram*

+On of the classic uses for a state diagram is in

 ![Airline Check in](images/state-check-in.svg)
 *fig.12 - The main symbols in a State Diagram*